 The Wall Street Journal and local newspapers have referred to Paul as the “Sam Donaldson” of Pittsburgh.
 As a reporter for WKRG-TV in Mobile, Alabama, he received the Press Club Award in 1981 for Outstanding Professionalism for his coverage of a hostage situation involving Mobile’s mayor.
 In 1982, Paul received an award from the Associated Press (AP) for Best Documentary.
 This documentary covered Governor George Wallace’s return for a fourth term in office after overcoming partial paralysis and a history of racism.
 Paul went on to win another Associated Press Award in 1983 for his coverage of an execution.
 In 1987, he received the Golden Quill Award for his investigative reporting of a police chief’s unethical practices.

 Paul spends most of his free time in the community.
-He plays the keyboard for his band, “The Mystic Knights” for several charity events.
+He plays the keyboard for his band, “Time Tested” for several charity events.
 Paul is also the president of the local chapter of the American Federation of Television and Radio Artists.

 Paul earned a Bachelor of Science degree in Radio-Television from Southern Illinois University.
 Paul resides in the North Hills area of Pittsburgh and has three children.